astropy/astropy/docs/stability.rst

             <td>
                 New top-level package in v0.3 (was previously part of
                 <tt class="docutils literal"><span class="pre">astropy.nddata</span></tt>).
-                No major changes since, likely will maintain backwards compatibility but possible future additions or improvements.
+                No major changes since, but possible future additions or improvements.
             </td>
         </tr>
         <tr>